ShaunHoward/SocialNetwork/README.md

 **Newly added: Status variables implemented for various methods in the social network.
 **Newly added: Can check the neighborhood for friends of a given user!
+**Newly added: Find trends in the neighborhood of a given user with neighborhoodTrend()!